dlyubimov/ssvd-lsi/README.md

 a new Vector-derived storage on each record read.

 ### branch ssvd-wide (WIP)
-This branch introduces more efficient support for wider matrices (>30k nonzero data elements per row).
-This is based on ssvd-preprocessing branch.
+This branch introduces more efficient support for wider matrices (>30k nonzero data elements per row) in terms of MapReduce network I/O.

+This branch
+is based on ssvd-preprocessing branch.

 When A blocks become too big to fit into an hdfs split, one has to choices: either to increase the FileInput's minSplitSize parameter, or aggregate Y rows and send them to reducer.
 This to a significant degree solves "supersplits" problem defined in p.
 6.2 of the working notes.

 This should make I/O significantly more forgiving for wide matrices up to about 8 million non-zero elements in a row.

-After ~8 million in dense width, A matrix I/O would become an issue again but at this point i speculate that CPU will be far narrower bottleneck by then.
+After ~8 million in dense width, A matrix I/O would become an issue again but at this point i speculate that CPU will be far narrower bottleneck by then (as well as before this number).

 ### branch ssvd-spliced-input (possible future work)
 This branch will solve issue of input io beyond 8 million dense elements in a row per above.
 At this point